webplatform/docs-wpd/Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider/index.md

 ---
-title: 2013 - Migrating to a new cloud provider
+title: '2013 - Migrating to a new cloud provider'
 uri: 'WPD:Infrastructure/analysis/2013-Migrating to a new cloud provider'

 ---